Maprunner/rg2/README.md

 # Routegadget 2

 ## Latest news
-Version 0.7.9 was released on 22 May 2014 and has been installed on all routegadget.co.uk sites.
-This includes integration with the new javascript version of Splitsbrowser, as well as some performance enhancements.
+Version 0.8.0 was released on 24 May 2014 and has been installed on all routegadget.co.uk sites.
+This includes integration with the new javascript version of Splitsbrowser, as well as several user interface modifications and performance enhancements.
+You can now see event statistics (including all user comments) on the About dialog.
+This version may also have solved the drag/click problem when using a wireless mouse to draw routes, but since my mouse doesn't seem to have the problem I'm not sure yet.

 ## User Guide and Introductory Videos